Therapy for Powerlessness and Resentment

 How do you feel deep down when you take on responsibilities?
 For example, do you tell yourself you don’t have any other options but to take on the responsibilities?
 Do you feel overwhelmed but can’t say no?
 Do you feel resentful as you get things done?

-What will help you recognize if you live with a “victim mentality“ isn’t how many responsibilities you take and how much you get done, but your attitude when you do these things.
+What will help you recognize if you live with a victim mentality isn’t how many responsibilities you take or how much you get done, but your attitude when you do these things.

 -

 Yes.
-I’m certain you’re not the only person who struggles with powerlessness and resentment related to a “victim mindset.“ How intense and chronic these feelings are and how strong the “victim mentality” is vary from person to person.
+I’m certain you’re not the only person who struggles with powerlessness and resentment associated with a victim mindset.
+How intense and chronic these feelings are and how strong the victim mentality is vary from person to person.
 No matter how long you have struggled with feeling powerless and resentful, you can decide to change now.

 -

-As I help you become aware of your specific symptoms of a “victim mentality, “you'll be able to tell when you're operating out of one.
+As I help you become aware of your specific version of the victim mentality, you'll be able to tell when you're operating out of a victim mentality.
 For example, some may feel powerless and quietly resign from relationships and work, while others may complain to others but don’t make changes.
 When you become aware of how you tend to behave when you feel like a victim, you have the power and freedom to disengage from the mentality.

 On the surface, you’ll feel empowered to set boundaries, express your needs and wants openly, solve conflicts and problems effectively, and become more confident in navigating your daily life.